swyder/BIO609_2016/Hands-on_unix_Part1.md

 ## List of important commands

-a more complete list is available under
+a more complete list is available [here](ImportantShellCommands.md)

 **File and folder manipulation, compression**